How to Refer to Benefits Planning

 The IPS model recommends that people receive help in understanding what will happen with their financial needs based benefits (SSI, SSDI, SNAP, TANF, Medicaid, Medicare, etc.) The employment specialist does not need to be an expert in these benefits but supports the person in seeking additional information from someone certified in providing benefits planning.
 Some IPS agencies have their own in-house certified work incentive counselors.
-However, for agencies where this is not the case, there are two programs in Oregon that offer free work incentives counseling from certified work incentives counselors; the Work Incentives Network (WIN) and the Work Incentives Planning and Assistance (WIPA) Program of Disability Rights Oregon (DRO).
+However, for agencies where this is not the case, there are two programs in Oregon that offer free work incentives counseling from certified work incentives counselors; the Work Incentives Network (WIN) and the Plan for Work Program (WIPA) of Disability Rights Oregon (DRO).
 If the individual does not receive social security benefits, they should be referred to WIN rather than WIPA.

 Focus On Financial Wellness